YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 Not only does this add complexity to the compiler, but it also will cause performance issues by adding an extra function call.

+**6. Tooling will have to be updated to recognise the ReturnTypeAttribute**

+Current tooling obviously does not recognise the ReturnTypeAttribute.
+They will have to be updated to do so.
+This could be a significant amount of work.

 ### 9. Design3 (explicit virtual method overrides)

 In my opinion, both Design1 and Design2 suffer from an issue which Anders Hejlsberg called Simplexity.
 They attempt to do something inherently complex, and then provide a simple abstraction over the behaviour which hides the complexity.
 Unfortunately neither abstraction is perfect, and this can lead to unexpected behaviour - whether missing attributes in Design1, or hidden boxing in Design2.